bhaktaraz/php-rss-generator/README.md

 # \Bhaktaraz\RSSGenerator

 `\Bhaktaraz\RSSGenerator` is RSS generator library for PHP 5.5 or later.
-This component is Licensed under MIT license.

 Badges :